MadzCode/FInal_Documentation/Dev_Journal.md

 - Litle Nightmares excelles at adding suspence to always keep the player on edge. whether that would be falling platforms or hiding from a mutated blind man.
 Its way of storytelling intreged me and I hope to use that immersive storytelling inside my game as well.

-### Methodology

-- Since I am working in a group project I feel the best methodology would be Agile methodology.

-- "Agile is an approach that divides work into phases, emphasizing continuous delivery and improvement.
-The Agile methodology benefits teams by enabling adaptive planning, rapid execution, and ongoing evaluation, leading to more responsive and successful outcomes."
-(Atlassian, n.d.)

-- With this in mind the group project should go smoothly as long as everyone sticks to their deadlines.
-I will be hosting constant meetings weekly to help ensure everyone is where they need to be and if there is any trouble I can quickly fix it, this is to avoid people keeping their issues to theirself which could hinder the entire group.

-### Game Mechanic Sources
+### Academic Sources

 - Ori and the Blind Forest:
 Ori is a 2.5 Platformer game where the main character 'Ori' traverses through the world gaining powerups as he goes.
 I found the 2.5D artstyle to look very interesting with this almost storybook looking artstyle.

-- "Ori and the Blind Forest's gameplay combines platformer elements with open-world exporation (metroidvania).
+- "Ori and the Blind Forest's gameplay combines platformer elements with open-world exporation.
 Players control Ori who can jump, run on walls and use various abilities to overcome obstacles and fight enemies."
 Find Sources that talk about oris gameplay mechanics."

 (ProgKids, 2025)

+- Learning this about Ori gives me ideas for my project such as, creating a fast platformer game with abilities you gain whilst playing the game.

 - Inside:
 Inside is a 2.5D game where the player must travel though a bleak empty world to using the environment to put together the story and figure out the characters objective.